Nourish - What’s the scoop on: Rosehip Oil

 No. 3 – It Helps to Minimize Scars and Stretch Marks

-Rosehip oil can be used to aid in the reduction and improvement of appearance of scars and stretchmarks thanks to its high concentration of omegas and carotenoids, plus its ability to assist in the renewal and repair of skin cells.
+This oil can be used to aid in the reduction and improvement of the appearance of scars and stretch marks.
+Undoubtedly this is thanks to its high concentration of omegas and carotenoids, plus its ability to assist in the renewal and repair of skin cells.

-It’s a great natural skincare option for those seeking to restore skin appearance after surgery, during or after pregnancy or for skin damage.
+Without a doubt, rosehip oil is a great natural skincare option.
+Especially for those seeking to restore skin appearance after surgery, during or after pregnancy or for skin damage.

-Simply massage 2-3 drops into healed scars 3-4 times a week, or add to a base oil such as coconut, jojoba or almond oil for an overall body/belly oil.
+Simply massage 2-3 drops into healed scars 3-4 times a week.
+Similarly, you can add a drop or two to a base oil such as coconut, jojoba or almond oil for an overall body/belly oil.
 Use this body oil twice a day to repair and restore the skin.

 No. 4 – It’s Anti-Ageing

-Thanks to it’s balancing and hydrating effects on the skin, rosehip oil is highly effective at improving the appearance of fine lines and wrinkles, whilst also helping to maintain skin elasticity.
+Thanks to it’s balancing and hydrating effects on the skin, rosehip oil is highly effective at improving the appearance of fine lines and wrinkles.
+Additionally, it also helps to maintain skin elasticity.
+Yes, please!

-Rosehip oil has nourishing properties which help to brighten skin naturally and the high essential fatty acid content in this oil makes it wonderful for treating dry, dehydrated skin and uneven skin tone.
+Also worth noting is rosehip oils nourishing properties which help to brighten skin naturally.
+Plus the high essential fatty acid content in this oil makes it wonderful for treating dry, dehydrated skin and uneven skin tone.

 It’s also a great option for those who need help to reduce redness, soothe their skin and strengthen sensitive skin.